jamiehenzy/Genome_analysis_DGE/Reads_to_counts.md

 +	Align the RNA-seq reads to the genome, outputting BAM files
 +	Generate a counts table displaying the numbers of reads that represent each gene

-The workflow for performing either variant analysis or differential gene expression analysis  starts with obtaining the fastq files.
+The workflow for performing either variant analysis or differential gene expression analysis  starts with obtaining the **fastq** files.
 When you extracted them from the GEO database, the only quality check you did was to make sure that paired-end read files were matched in size.
 Now you want to look at the overall quality of the reads themselves.
-1. Write a script to generate quality control readouts with the program fastqc.
+1. Write a script to generate quality control readouts with the program `fastqc`.
 Interpretation of the readouts is the topic of a different worksheet, so we'll ignore this step for now.